RotesBlatt/disco-salad/README.md

   - [x] Play a song from a url before leaving the voicechannel after 5 minutes of inactivity
 - [x] Use embeds for user interaction
 - [x] Spotify streaming option (kinda)
+- [x] Ask chat-gpt for a song suggestion by giving it a topic/theme
 - [ ] Use logger for logging information to the console
 - [ ] Track stats
     - [ ] Amount of times a song has been played
     - [ ] Most played artist
     - [ ] Who requested the song
-- [ ] Ask chatgpt for a song suggestion by giving it a topic/theme
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Acknowledgements -->